preciofishbone/OmniaDocsG2/general-assets/share-document/index.rst

 This is an ongoing, preliminary documentation of functionality to come in Omnia 6.5.

 A block can be set up, for example using Action Button, to let users easily share a document with others by uploading it locally on a page.
-This can very useful, especially in a Connunity, but can be used in other types of apps as well.
+This can very useful, especially in a Comunity, but can be used in other types of apps as well.

 Here's an example, where it's set up in a community, using the Action Button block: